The goal of President is to be the first to get rid off all of the cards in your hand.

 Before next round starts :

-- The Beggar must give his two highest cards to the President.
-And the President must give back 2 cards of his choice to the Beggar.
+- The Beggar must give their two highest cards to the President.
+And the President must give back 2 cards of their choice to the Beggar.

-- The Peasant must give his highest card to the Prime-Minister.
-And the Prime-Minister must give back 1 card of his choice to the Peasant.
+- The Peasant must give their highest card to the Prime-Minister.
+And the Prime-Minister must give back 1 card of their choice to the Peasant.

 - Any Citizen(s) do not exchange cards.